apache/openwhisk-apigateway/README.md

 Project status
 ---------------
-This project is currently considered pre-alpha stage, and should not be used in production.
-Large swaths of code or APIs may change without notice.
+This project is currently considered beta stage, Large swaths of code or APIs may change.

 ## Table of Contents